 Prescription drugs are exempt from sales taxes in almost every state, while most states charge sales tax on non-prescription drugs, and Illinois levies a 1% tax on non-prescription drugs.
 Most states charge sales tax on most products sold in the state, but sales taxes on services vary widely.

-Is Sales Tax Charged on Products for Resale?
+Sales Taxes on Products for Resale

 The U.S. doesn't have an indirect tax (like a VAT tax) on which taxes are imposed at all stages of the production process.
 If your business produces products, component parts for resale, or if you buy materials that you make into products for resale, you may not have to pay sales tax on these purchases.

 You may be able to get a sales tax certificate or a seller's certificate (same thing) which exempts your business from sales tax for purchases that will be turned into products for resale.
 The sales tax certificate doesn't apply to products that you buy for use within your company, like copy paper and office equipment.
 It also has nothing to do with sales taxes you collect from customers.
-You can apply for this sales tax certificate through your state taxing authority.

-You can try to guess, and you can search your state's department of revenue to see if you can find specifics.
+You can search your state's department of revenue to see if you can find specifics.
 If you are registered to collect sales tax in your state, you should be able to receive updates.
 Or, better yet, make a phone call.